core-wg/coap-pm/draft-ietf-core-coap-pm.md

 C = Q XOR D.

-Since C bit incorporates both Q bit and S bit information, the same considerations for the two separate signals in {{I-D.ietf-ippm-explicit-flow-measurements}}
-can also be extended in the case of C bit.
+Since C bit incorporates both Q bit and S bit information, the same considerations for the two separate signals in {{RFC9506}} can also be extended in the case of C bit.
-Therefore, all the possible measurements (end-to-end, hop-by-hop) that are enabled by using only C bit can be found in {{I-D.ietf-ippm-explicit-flow-measurements}}
-by merging Q bit and S bit derived measurements.
+Therefore, all the possible measurements (end-to-end, hop-by-hop) that are enabled by using only C bit can be found in {{RFC9506}} by merging Q bit and S bit derived measurements.

 # CoAP Performance Measurement Option {#PMO}